 The Job Offer Requirement: H-1B status is driven by the employer; a foreign national seeking H-1B status must have a U.S. employer willing to sponsor an applicant who will enter into an employer/employee relationship with the Petitioner.
 The foreign national is authorized to work only for that employer in the position described in the Petition unless he/she arranges for another employer sponsor – this is often referred to as an H-1B “transfer.”

-65,000 Limit Per Year: H-1B visas are now limited to an annual “cap” of 65,000 per fiscal year.
-An additional 20,000 H-1B visas are available for applicants who possess at least a Masters Degree from a U.S. University (even if the job does not require a Master’s Degree).
+65,000 Limit Per Year: H-1B visas are limited to an annual “cap” of 65,000 per fiscal year.
+An additional 20,000 H-1B visas are available for applicants who possess at least a Master’s Degree from a U.S. University (even if the job does not require a Master’s Degree).
 A lottery is conducted each year for these available visa numbers.

 Extensions of H-1B status for aliens currently employed in H-1B status by the petitioner